-III.33.8: Though med. juṣáte overwhelmingly means 'enjoy', the addition of the preverb práti yields a transitive 'favor in return'.
+III.33.8: Though med. juṣáte overwhelmingly means 'enjoy', the addition of the preverb práti sometimes yields a transitive 'favor in return, in response' with personal obj.
+See disc. ad IX.92.1.

 III.33.10: Although the two rivers refer to themselves collectively in the 1st pl. in ab, the second hemistich consists of two contrasting statements in the 1st sg., each presumably made by one of the rivers.
 This balanced contrast accounts for the accent on the 2^{nd} verb śaśvacaí.